MicrosoftDocs/quantum-docs-pr/articles/quantum-InstallConfig.md

   NPM can be installed [manually](https://nodejs.org/en/download/current/) or through a [package manager](https://nodejs.org/en/download/package-manager/).
 - The Python interoperability feature has been developed for the [Anaconda distribution](https://www.anaconda.com/download/) of Python 3.6.
   Please see the [README](https://github.com/Microsoft/Quantum/tree/master/Samples/PythonInterop/README.md) file provided with the Python sample for more details.

+Additionally, the Quantum Development Kit is provided along with libraries for non-commercial use.
+These libraries may be found in the [Microsoft/Quantum-NC](https://github.com/microsoft/quantum-nc) repository on GitHub.